-When the seasons change I like to make a new project for the front entrance to our home.
-Since Christmas is here it was time to come up with something new.
+When the seasons change I like to make a new project for the front entrance and since Christmas is here it was time for something new.

 - Reclaimed wood came from my wood pile

 - Branch wood came from an old table

 - Hot Cocoa Stencil From Funky Junk Old Sign Stencils

 - Stencils, paint and ribbon – Come from any Craft store like Hobby Lobby or Michaels.

 I used my chop saw to cut the wood according to the stencil measurements.
 I had 2 of Funky Junk’s Stencils but decided to go with the Hot Cocoa option because it was a perfect fit for the season.

 After playing around with the wood to figure out my plan I lightly spray painted the flat wood white.
 With my drill and a few screws I applied the wood branches from the back side.
 This connection needs to be secure because it will hold your sign together.

 I’m still learning and improving with this stencil thing; believe I may have figured out where things go wrong.
 This sign turned out better and my next project will continue on the path of improvement.

 Get my new and improved stencil tips here.